zodern/meteor-up/docs/docs.md

 ### Private Docker Registry

-Mup uploads the app's bundle and builds a docker image (when prepare bundle is enabled) on each server, which is slow when there are many servers.
+Normally, mup uploads the app's bundle and builds a docker image (when prepare bundle is enabled) on each server, which is slow when there are many servers.
 When using a private docker registry, it is much faster:

 1. Mup uploads the bundle to a single server, and builds the image there.
-2. The image is stored in the private registry
+2. The image is pushed to the private registry
 3. On the other servers, mup will use the image from the private registry

 To use a private registry, add the `dockerPrivateRegistry` option to your config: